Myxogastria0808/coffee/README.md

 # The site title and description; used in feeds by default.
 title = "coffee"
-description = "This is a ultra coins website and blog site."
+description = "A simple theme for Zola inspired by coffee."

 # Whether to automatically compile all Sass files in the sass directory
 compile_sass = true